 Traumatic brain injuries can lead to a lifetime of detrimental and debilitating effects.
 You or a loved one may have suffered a brain injury from a fall, motor vehicle accident, or as the result of a workplace injury.
 You’re not alone – according to the Centers for Disease Control and Prevention, 1.7 million Americans sustain a brain injury each year in the United States.
 Following a brain injury, it’s imperative to talk to a Houston personal injury attorney who is familiar with the signs, symptoms, and treatment of these debilitating conditions.

 If you or a loved one recently suffered a TBI under any circumstance, contact brain injury attorney Brian White to schedule a free review of your legal options.
-Our law firm commits itself to protecting the rights of people who suffer the consequences of brain injuries by offering contingency-fee based legal services.
+Our law firm commits itself to protect the rights of people who suffer the consequences of brain injuries by offering contingency-fee based legal services.
 You’ll pay nothing unless we win a settlement or court judgment on your behalf.

 Common Signs of a TBI

 Traumatic brain injuries present with a wide range of signs and symptoms.
 Unfortunately, in many instances, the symptoms of a brain injury may not fully manifest until hours or even days following an accident.
 Therefore, it’s essential to understand some of the classic warning signs of a TBI that merit medical intervention.

 A victim of a traumatic brain injury may report any of the following serious symptoms in the moments following an accident:

 - Loss of consciousness, lasting anywhere from a few seconds to hours